-Taiwan's Foxconn Says Building World's Largest 'Superchip' Plant
+Taiwan's Foxconn says building world's largest 'superchip' plant

 Date

-Taipei: Taiwanese tech giant Foxconn said Tuesday it was building the world's largest production facility for US hardware leader Nvidia's GB200 "superchips" powering artificial intelligence servers.
+Taiwanese tech giant Foxconn said on Tuesday it is building the world's largest production plant for US hardware leader Nvidia's GB200 "superchips" that power artificial intelligence servers.

 Foxconn, also known by its official name Hon Hai Precision Industry, is the world's biggest contract Electronics manufacturer and assembles devices for major tech companies, including Apple.

-Ambitious to expand beyond electronics assembly, the firm has been pushing into areas ranging from electric vehicles to semiconductors and servers.
+Ambitious to expand beyond electronics assembly, it has been pushing into areas ranging from electric vehicles to semiconductors and servers.

 "We're building the largest GB200 production facility on the planet," senior executive Benjamin Ting said at the company's annual "Hon Hai Tech Day".